 However, depression is never a reason for someone to hurt you or act in abusive ways.

-But there are some instances where it might be better to end the relationship.
+While many relationships involving someone with depression may never lead to a breakup, there are some instances where it might be healthy to end the relationship.

+Although depression can affect a person’s mood in surprising ways, it is never an excuse for abusive or violent behaviour.
 Whether your partner is depressed or not, be aware of the signs of toxic relationships and toxic relationship cycles.
-If you keep cycling through relationship problems, emotional ups and downs, or abusive behavior, it’s better to call it quits.
+If you keep cycling through relationship problems, emotional ups-and-downs, or abusive behaviour, it might be time to call it quits.

 Is dating good for depression?

-If online dating is making you question yourself, try a dating site that caters to the type of relationship you want and that doesn’t rely largely on quick swiping.
+If online dating causes you to question your worth, you take a break from it or try a dating site that caters to the type of relationship you want, rather than relying on quick swiping.

 Can depression make you less attracted to your partner?

 Your sex drive may dip, and those butterflies you once had might disappear.
-If this happens, look to other positive qualities you appreciate about your partner.
-And experiment with taking some time away from your partner, whether it be for just a day or longer.
+If this happens, you can look to other positive qualities you appreciate about your partner or experiment with taking some time away from your partner, whether it be for just a day or longer.